laffan/psd-to-json/README.md

 # PSD to JSON

-This tool outputs layers of a psd as optimized assets with manifest
+This tool outputs the layers of a psd as optimized assets with manifest.

-Note for Windows users : The generator has only been tested using WSL (Windows Subsystem for Linux).
-If you don't already use WSL you can [learn more here](https://learn.microsoft.com/en-us/windows/wsl/install).
+To install: `pip install psd-to-json`

+To use: `psd-to-json` (requires a [configuration file](#configuration) and for the PSD to use proper [layer naming](#layer-naming).)

+You can also run `psd-to-json --watch` to force generateOnSave to be true for that session.

-## Requirements
+## Additional Requirements

 **NOTE: [pngquant](https://pngquant.org/) is required for psd-to-json to run but is not part of the pip installation.**